Esther434/esther434/README.md

-#📊 Retail Store Sales Dashboard (Excel)
+# 📊 Retail Store Sales Dashboard (Excel)

-A 2019 Sales Analysis Dashboard for Strategic Business Insights 📝 Overview
+## 📝 Overview
-This project presents an interactive Retail Store Sales Dashboard, developed using Microsoft Excel, to visualise and analyse key performance indicators (KPIS) from retail sales data for the year 2019.
+This project showcases an interactive Retail Store Sales Dashboard built using Microsoft Excel.
+It analyzes 2019 retail sales data to help stakeholders monitor performance, identify trends, and make data-driven decisions.

-The dashboard supports business stakeholders in identifying trends, monitoring performance, and making data-informed decisions.
+---

-❓ Business Questions Answered
+## ❓ Business Questions Answered

-This dashboard was built to answer the following key questions:
+- What was the total sales revenue, profit, and quantity of products sold in 2019?

-What is the total sales revenue, profit earned, and quantity of products sold in 2019?
+- Which products generated the highest and lowest sales?

-Which products generated the highest sales, and which ones performed the worst?
+- Which states contributed most to profits and which recorded losses?

-Which states contributed the most to profits, and which ones recorded significant losses?
+- How did sales fluctuate throughout the year—are there seasonal trends?

-How did sales fluctuate throughout the year?
-Are there noticeable trends or seasonal patterns?
+- Which shipping modes were most frequently used?

-Which shipping modes were most commonly used, and how does their usage compare?
+- Which customers and regions were the most profitable?

-Which customers and regions contributed the most to overall profitability?
+- How did each customer segment (Consumer, Corporate, Home Office) perform in sales and profit?

-How did each customer segment (Consumer, Corporate, Home Office) perform in terms of sales and profit?
+---

-🧹 Data Cleaning and Preparation
+## 🧹 Data Cleaning and Preparation

-To ensure the accuracy and integrity of the analysis, the dataset underwent several data cleaning and preprocessing steps:
+- **Text to Columns**: Split combined data fields for structure.

-✅ Text to Columns: Applied to separate combined data fields for better structure.
+- **Consistency Checks**: Standardized product categories, regions, and segments.

-🔍 Consistency Checks: Corrected inconsistent entries across product categories, regions, and customer segments.
+- **Blank Values**: Reviewed and handled missing data.

-⚠️ Blank Values: Reviewed and handled missing or blank records where necessary.
+- **Duplicate Removal**: Removed repeated entries.

-🔁 Duplicate Removal: Identified and removed duplicate entries to prevent inaccurate aggregation.
+- **Date Formatting**: Converted date fields for proper filtering.

-📅 Date Formatting: Converted date fields from General to Date/Time format for proper time-based filtering.
+- **Numerical Conversion**: Reformatted key figures for analysis.

-🔢 Numerical Conversion: Reformatted key numerical columns (e.g., Sales, Profit, Quantity) from General to Number format to support calculations and visualizations.
+---

-💡 Key Features
+## 💡 Key Features

-Interactive Slicers for filtering by state, quarter, and customer segment.
+- Interactive slicers for filtering by state, quarter, and customer segment

-KPIS Panel showing Total Sales, Profit, and Quantity.
+- KPI panel showing Total Sales, Profit, and Quantity

-Top and Bottom Products by sales and profitability.
+- Top and Bottom Product analysis

-Profit by State visualisations to highlight geographic trends.
+- Geographic Profit Visualization by state

-Shipping Mode Analysis by frequency and preference.
+- Shipping Mode Analysis (frequency and preference)

-Monthly Sales Trend to reveal seasonal performance.
+- Monthly Sales Trend Analysis

-Top Profitable Customers with bar ranking.
+- Top Profitable Customers

-Regional and Segment Breakdown for deep comparative insights.
+- Regional and Segment Performance Breakdown

-📊 Tools Used
+---

-Microsoft Excel
+## 📊 Tools Used

-Pivot Tables
+- Microsoft Excel

-Slicers
+- Pivot Tables

-Bar, Line, and Pie Charts
+- Slicers

-Conditional Formatting
+- Bar, Line, and Pie Charts

-📷 Dashboard Preview
+- Conditional Formatting

-A snapshot of the dashboard summarizing retail performance across various dimensions.
+---

-👤 Author
+## 📷 Dashboard Preview

-Orjiude Esther Obianuju
+- 👤 Author
-Data Analyst | Excel • Power BI • SQL • Python
+- Orjiude Esther Obianuju
-📍 Lagos, Nigeria
+- Data Analyst | Excel • Power BI • SQL • Python
-🔗 www.linkedin.com/in/orjiude-esther
+- 🔗 www.linkedin.com/in/orjiude-esther